gabrielbitti/normas-machine/README.md

 [0] Exit program
 ```

-### Input data
+## Input data

 The input file is a Python file (.py) that already is in the project in 'dist' directory.
 The project already has the three files that
 contains instructions of the monolithic programs: sum, multiplication and factorial, that will be executed by the algorithm.

 The program has 4 registers: A, B, C and D. The user must start their values at the program entry.

-### Output data
+## Output data

 The output of the program is a quintuple that shows the values of the registers after undergoing some kind of instruction, and the next line.

-Example:
+## Example

-#### Input:
+### Input:

 ```
 Enter recorders values: